lesarde-co/frogui/README.md

 ## Using Frogui
 Frogui is built on top of WebAssembly and mono-wasm, though besides adding the nuget package, these do not need to be added since WebAssembly is built into the browser and the mono-wasm bits are including in the package.

+^^^^^

+What makes this particularly exciting is the code runs *natively* in the browser, all with the nearly the ease of the "F5" experience.

+Given that there are already a variety of ways to get C# which is already widely supported in desktop and mobile browsers (save Internet Explorer)

+ - List item

+ , and Microsoft's newfound commitment to see C# and .NET Standard run everywhere

+ that is already available
+ The goal is to maintain the "F5"